jesrockr/stm32_f9p_gnss_base_logger/docs/BUILD_AND_FLASH.md

   ### BEFORE FLASHING VIA USB TYPE C, YOU MUST BRIDGE THE `BOOT0` JUMPER PADS.
 RECOMMEND USING 2 WIRES OR SWITCH FOR MULTIPLE FLASHES!
 OR YOU CAN USE AN ST-LINK V2 MODULE CONNECTED TO THE STM32 `GND/ 3v3/ DIO/ CLK` DEBUG PINS.

-   You can flash using STM32CubeIDE or STM32CubeProgrammer.

-Option 1: Flash From STM32CubeIDE

-- Connect the STM32 board to your computer using ST-LINK/SWD/USB-C.
-- In STM32CubeIDE, click the green Run button.
-- Select the detected debug probe if prompted.
-- STM32CubeIDE will build and flash the firmware.

-Option 2 (Preferred): Flash With STM32CubeProgrammer
+Flash With STM32CubeProgrammer:

 - Open STM32CubeProgrammer.
-- Connect STM32 board using USB-C.
+- Connect STM32 board using USB-C or ST-LINK V2.
 - Select `USB` or `ST LINK` and hit `⟳` then hit `Connect`.
 - NOTE: USB only available when `BOOT0` jumper pad is bridged.
-- Find/select the compiled firmware filepath from the Debug/ folder.
+- Find/select the .ELF filepath from the Debug/ folder.
 - Click `Start Programming` to flash the STM32.
 - Unplug USB